anomaly : Detection of Anomalous Structure in Time Series Data: Proportion Adaptive Segment Selection (PASS)

 \subsection{PASS - Simulated example}

 The following code demonstrates how the \code{pass} method provided by \pkg{anomaly} is used.
-In this example, the data produced by the \code{simulate} function is the same as that used in \code{capa.mv} example in Section \ref{subsubsection:example-3-mvcapa-simulated-data-1} \begin{CodeChunk} \begin{CodeInput} R> library("anomaly") R> set.seed(0) R> sim.data <- simulate(500 ,200, 2, c(100,200,300), 15, c(0.04,0.06,0.08)) R> res <- pass(sim.data, max_seg_len = 20, alpha = 3) R> collective_anomalies(res) \end{CodeInput} \begin{CodeOutput} start end xstar 1 198 214 5608254.5 2 300 314 3835098.2 3 100 114 198867.1 \end{CodeOutput} \end{CodeChunk} The results show the start and end of each anomaly along with the value of $x^{*}$, which is the maximum of the standardised $p$ values within the anomaly (see equations 9 and 10 in \cite{10.1093-biomet-ass059}).
-The results are consistent with those provided by \code{capa.mv} in that the three anomalies are all detected and a single false positive is reported.
+In this example the data, \code{sim.data}, is the same as that used in the \code{capa} example in Section \ref{subsubsection:example-3-mvcapa-simulated-data-1} \begin{CodeChunk} \begin{CodeInput} R> library("anomaly") R> data("simulated") R> res <- pass(sim.data, max_seg_len = 20, alpha = 3) R> collective_anomalies(res) \end{CodeInput} \begin{CodeOutput} start end xstar 1 200 214 1519317784 2 100 114 42907782 3 300 315 22296743 \end{CodeOutput} \end{CodeChunk} The results show the start and end of each anomaly along with \texttt{xstar} denoting the value of the higher criticism test statistic for the segment, that is the value of $q$ as defined by (\ref{eq:PASSq}).
+Larger values indicate more evidence for a collective anomaly, and the segments are listed in decreasing order of \texttt{xstar}.
+The results are consistent with those provided by \code{capa} in that the three anomalies are all detected.
 However, unlike MVCAPA, PASS does not indicate which series are anomalous.